Understanding the city planning puzzle

 Understanding the city planning puzzle is an initiative designed to explain how planning works, why it matters, and opportunities to be involved.

-Over the coming months, we’ll share clear and practical information on key planning topics, including zoning, infrastructure, housing, the environment, and development assessment.
-Supported by short videos, this content will be available as separate topics below.
+We’ll share clear and practical information on key planning topics, including zoning, infrastructure, housing, the environment, and development assessment.
+Supported by short videos, this content is available as separate topics below.

 This initiative aims to support: